 Website: Visit Allambie Orchard or find them on Facebook for more details.

 George and Sue's Cherry Farm & Produce

-I couldn't believe it when I found this cherry farm in Bathurst, just 2 hours from Sydney!
-By far the closest one, make it a day trip with the family.
+By far the closest cherry farm from Sydney, George and Sue's urban farm in Bathurst is just 2 hours from Sydney and makes an ideal family day trip.
 Meander into the huge orchard and fill your basket with all the cherries you can eat and pay less than $10 a kilogram.

 Address: 7 Melrose Drive, Raglan

 Website: Check out George and Sue's Cherry Farm on Facebook for more details

 You'll love this working farm in Wombat in the stunning Hilltop Region.
 Their main crust is cherries but there's also plums, peaches, nectarines, apricots, figs and olives, depending on the season.
 Go for a guided tour of the orchard and packing facility, followed by a taste of really fresh crisp and crunchy cherries - or Pick Your Own and go for gold.